The Running Jumping & Standing Still Film: Critical reception

+The Monthly Film Bulletin wrote: "Perhaps it is not all quite abstract: the Goons are so solemn and self-possessed in their pursuits; and these pursuits are so absurdly improbable and fruitless, that one suspects the film has a meaning and a universal application.
+In style it lies somewhere between the anarchic surrealism of Bunuel and Dali, and the quainter, more humane fantasies of Carroll and Lear.
+Progressing from the television screen (the director there too was Dick Lester) one feels a move nearer to the former; the comedy is a shade less genial, more abruptly startling.
+The touch of the Victorian, however, is fortified by the use of a muddy sepia tone in printing the film.
+The Running, Jumping and Standing Still Film is only a sketch; but it does not diminish the prospective fascination of the Goon team."

 BFI Screenonline concluded that the film's lasting legacy "was its influence (as part of Milligan's overall body of work) on British comedy in general, and on Monty Python's Flying Circus (BBC, 1969–74) in particular.
 This is evident not only in its surreal humour, but in the way that elements of one routine are threaded through subsequent scenes, transcending the stand-alone sketch form—a tactic subsequently favoured by the Python team."

 Empire magazine called it "Sublime slapstick surrealism."

 Releases

 The film has been made available as a special feature on several home video releases of A Hard Day's Night.
-It is also featured in The Unknown Peter Sellers (TV documentary, 2000) and a British Film Institute released collection of rarely seen films from Bruce Lacey's career entitled The Lacey Rituals.
+It is featured in The Unknown Peter Sellers (TV documentary, 2000) and a British Film Institute released collection of rarely seen films from Bruce Lacey's career entitled The Lacey Rituals.
 It is also included as a special feature of the StudioCanal issue of I'm All Right Jack (1959).